davepgreene/contracts-es6/README.md

 Have you ever wished that JavaScript implemented [interfaces][] like [Java][], [C#][], or other statically typed languages?

-ES6 Contracts provides instantiation-time interface validation for ES6 classes.
-This project was developed against [Node.js][] v7 but is tested against Node.js >= 4.
+ES6 Contracts provides interface validation for
+ES6 classes.
+This project was developed against [Node.js][] v8
+but is tested against Node.js >= 4.
 It should run just fine in the browser as well.